|

 Prompt: The prompt that will appear to the left of the field, on the form.

-Condition: An optional condition, which if it exists, must evaluate to True for the field to be displayed.
+Include Condition: An optional condition, which if it exists, must evaluate to True for the field to be displayed.
+If the field is Excluded then it cannot be unhidden dynamically.

 Comment: An optional comment that will appear to the right of the entry field giving additional instructions.
 If not entered then some comments are generated automatically based on validation rules.